 What do I need to know about the KNC token swap?

 Once Coinbase supports the new smart contract later in 2021, Coinbase will automatically convert all the KNC tokens in your account and trading will be enabled.
-We’ll notify KNC users a few weeks before the conversion once a conversion date is determined.
+If you have KNC in your Coinbase accunt, we’ll notify you a few weeks before the conversion once a conversion date is determined.

 Will I be able to deposit the new KNC token to Coinbase before the conversion?